|Six Square Pyramids Can Fit Perfectly Into a Cube|

 Here is the .Studio file for the square pyramid that I created.
-Cut six using cardstock.
+Cut six pyramids and one cube using cardstock.

 The square pyramids that I created for the Cameo Silhouette have two tabs.
 They do not need any glue.
-However, there is a trick to put them together.
-Fold the pyramid together.
-Attach the triangular tab.
-Make sure everything aligns correctly.
-Remove the tab and bend the bottom.
-Insert the tab into the square bottom and reinsert the triangular tab.
-If this does not work, cut the bottom tab off and glue it. :) Repeat this until six square pyramids are created.
+Repeat this until six square pyramids are created.
 Tape the pyramids together as shown below.